skycluster-project/skycluster-docs/source/getting-started/providers-profile.rst

 .. code-block:: sh

-    kubectl get images.core.skycluster.io
+    kubectl get images.core.skycluster.io -n skycluster-system
     # NAME                         REGION      READY
     # savi-scinet-default-images   scinet      True

 Instance Type
 **************

-To configure the instance types, you need to create an ``InstanceType`` resource.
+To configure the instance types, you need to create an ``InstanceType`` resource in `skycluster-system` namespace.
 The following example shows how to introduce available instance types.

 .. code-block:: yaml